OpenNMT/CTranslate2/docs/environment_variables.md

 This does not impact backend libraries (such as Intel MKL) which usually have their own environment variables to configure ISA dispatching.
 ```

-## `CT2_USE_EXPERIMENTAL_PACKED_GEMM`
+## `CT2_PACKED_GEMM`

-Enable the packed GEMM API for Intel MKL which can improve performance for single-core decoding.
+Enable or disable the packed GEMM API for Intel MKL.
+Packed GEMM is enabled by default when using the MKL backend and improves performance for single-core decoding by pre-packing weight matrices at model load time.
+Set to `0` to disable it.
 See [Intel's article](https://software.intel.com/content/www/us/en/develop/articles/introducing-the-new-packed-apis-for-gemm.html) to learn more about packed GEMM.

 ## `CT2_USE_MKL`